Can my patients participate in HIT-CF Europe?

 - Slovak patients will be referred to the Czech Republic for inclusion in HIT-CF

-- German and Austrian patients will be referred to The Netherlands for inclusion in HIT-CF.
+- German, Austrian and Swiss patients will be referred to The Netherlands for inclusion in HIT-CF.

 For more information on this, please contact our Study team via HITCF@umcutrecht.nl